45th Academy Awards: Eligibility controversies

-Sacheen Littlefeather appearance
+Sacheen Littlefeather's appearance

 Sacheen Littlefeather was an American actress, model, and activist of Native American civil rights who Marlon Brando chose to represent him at the ceremony.
 Littlefeather took the stage and spoke on Brando's behalf as a form of protest, representing Native Americans.

-However, years later, it was discovered that Littlefeather had grossly misrepresented her ancestry throughout her life, by saying she was Native American when in reality she was not.
-Instead, her family was of Mexican ancestry with no tribal ties.
+The audience in the Dorothy Chandler Pavilion was divided between applause and jeers.
+"I was distressed that people should have booed and whistled and stomped, even though perhaps it was directed at myself," Brando later told Dick Cavett.
+"They should have at least had the courtesy to listen to her."
+Her appearance prompted the Academy of Motion Picture Arts and Sciences to rule out future proxy acceptance of Academy Awards.
+(Oscars for winners unable, or unwilling, to accept in person are now accepted in their behalf by the presenters.)

+Both Sacheen Littlefeather and Marty Pasetta, who directed the Academy Awards telecast, claimed that John Wayne had to be restrained by six security guards to prevent him from assaulting Littlefeather.
+The story was later refuted as having "never happened" by film historian Farran Nehme.
+She characterised Pasetta's account as "getting more exciting each time it was told".

 Presenters and performers

 The following individuals, listed in order of appearance, presented awards or performed musical numbers.

 Notably, Charlton Heston was late for his role presenting the voting rules, reportedly due to a flat tire.
 Clint Eastwood, who was slated to present for Best Picture, was asked to fill in.
-Heston's written dialogue leaned heavily on his role in the movie The Ten Commandments, leading Eastwood to quip “Come on, flip the card, man.
-This isn’t my bag.”
-Eastwood also famously said on filling in at the last minute, "...They pick the guy who hasn’t said but three lines in 12 movies to substitute for him [Heston]”.
+Heston's written dialogue leaned heavily on his role in the movie The Ten Commandments, leading Eastwood to quip, "Come on, flip the card, man.
+This isn't my bag."
+Eastwood also famously said on filling in at the last minute, "...They pick the guy who hasn't said but three lines in 12 movies to substitute for him [Heston]".
 Heston arrived part of the way through the bit, allowing Eastwood to escape.